How to boost your engagement with LinkedIn tagging

-Discover how and why tagging companies can drastically increase your LinkedIn engagement!
+Discover how and why tagging on LinkedIn can drastically increase your engagement!

 LinkedIn is one of the top platforms for professional connection and communication, but it only works if you do just that: connect and communicate in the right ways.
-And one of the best ways to build your network and engage with other business professionals is by LinkedIn tagging.
+And one of the best ways to build your network and engage with other business professionals is by tagging on LinkedIn.

 If you’re wondering how to tag someone on LinkedIn, or why this might benefit you and your company, read on.
-We’ll tell you everything you need to know about tagging someone on LinkedIn, the pros and cons of tagging, and even what not to do when tagging an individual or a company in a LinkedIn post.
+We’ll tell you everything you need to know about tagging on LinkedIn, the pros and cons of tagging, and even what not to do when tagging on LinkedIn an individual or a company.

-LinkedIn tagging allows you to mention people and organizations on LinkedIn so that people can access their profiles through yours.
+Tagging on LinkedIn allows you to mention people and organizations on LinkedIn so that people can access their profiles through yours.
 When someone tags you in one of their posts on their profile, others can find your profile through theirs, effectively boosting connection and engagement through like-minded individuals and companies.

 How to tag a company or person on LinkedIn